procrastinator-101/soduko/README.md

 NOTE :
-empty grids filled with zeros
+empty grids are filled with zeros